haw230/the-anadromi-project/stage-2-gaining-speed/1-binary-search/README.md

 When the function takes in a list and the number it's searching for, you can skip to the middle of the list: if your number is greater than that middle number, look at the right side, otherwise, look at the left side (unless that middle number *is* your number in which case just return that).

 ## PseudoCode
 Alright, let's  do some recursion.
 For recursive functions, we need to be wary of parameters.
+We'll need ```ls``` and ```num``` as always, because one's the list we're searching and the other is the item we're looking for.
+But for the recursive function to work, we need two extra parameters: ```low``` and ```high```.
+These two parameters keep track of what part of the list we currently are looking at and they help us figure out what we return for the index.

 ## Analysis